surelo/DSA_CAC_datasets/README.md

 # DSA_CAC_datasets
-This project provides the codes to make a CTA coronary artery calcium datasets
+This project provides the codes to make a DSA(Digital Substraction Angiography) coronary artery calcium datasets